PS – contains affiliate links

 If you’re only interested to start a blog in order to make money then rather don’t waste your time.
 There are probably easier ways to make money.
 This needs to be a passion and you need to enjoy learning, experimenting, interacting with people, social media, writing, etc.

-So having gotten all of that out the way, let’s get going with how to start a blog in South Africa.
+So having gotten all of that out the way, let’s get going with how to start blogging in South Africa.
 It’s probably the same process in any country but I’m in South Africa and will share my experiences from this perspective.

 Start with a “why”

-Before jumping into anything start off by asking yourself why you want to blog and what it is you want to share.
+Before jumping into anything start off by asking yourself why you want to start blogging in South Africa, and what it is you want to share.
 What do you want to get out of it and what do you feel you can offer.

 You definitely won’t have all the answers and you’ll figure a lot out along the way.
 However, if you’re going to spend 1 – 2 hours every day blogging then you better have some sort of idea why you want to do it.